 The compulsory credits are to be taken during the 4 years of high school, between grades 9 and 12.
-When a student transfers into Keystone International Schools all credits from previous schools will be assessed as per their transcription.
+When a student transfers into Keystone International Schools, all credits from previous schools will be assessed as per their transcript.
 Credits will be transferred on a case by case basis.

 Every student who begins secondary school must complete a minimum of 40 hours of community involvement activities as part of the requirements for an Ontario Secondary School Diploma (OSSD).
 The purpose of the community involvement requirement is to encourage students to develop awareness and understanding of civic responsibility and of the role they can play and the contributions they can make in supporting and strengthening their communities.

 Keystone International Schools partner with various local community organization and ensures that every student gets a placement that is in line with his/her interests when available.